 Want to see if an item will sell?
 Ask your blog readers!
 Get feedback before you spend a minute of time on it!

-When you create a blog, you’re building TRUST.
+When you create an Etsy shop blog, you’re building TRUST.
 You’re creating an active community surrounding your products.

 People buy from you without hesitation when they’ve been happily following your blog for months and months.

 PLUS you can use your blog to sell things you wouldn’t normally sell on Etsy.
 Are you an amazing painter?
 Why not sell online art workshops?
 Or create mini-lessons, videos and e-books?
 You’re not only creating customers for life, you’re growing your income however you see fit.
 Not within the confines of Etsy’s seller handbook.
 Your business belongs to you when you’ve got a blog.

 Best part: publishing regular content on a blog means it will always be easier for you to get traffic (because google prefers content that’s new and updated frequently).

 In fact, I use Pinterest to drive constant traffic to my blog.
 All I have to do is set it up once a month, then I just sit back and watch the traffic roll in.

 Ready to give it a shot?
 Enroll in my #BringIt Blog Course!

 Hey Guess What?
 Before I quit my job to sell on Etsy, I was an SEO Consultant for a Fortune 500 Company.
 I used Etsy tags to get my first 500 sales in less than 6 months.
 Wanna steal my tricks?
 Try SEO Bootcamp: